Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Results

 \subsection{The \bhbm{} relation for $z=0$ to $z=10$}

 In Fig.\ \ref{f:bhbm_median}, we show the redshift evolution of the \emph{median} SMBH mass--bulge mass (\bhbm{}) relation (top panel) along with the log-normal scatter (bottom panel) from $z=0-10$.
-We find that the median SMBH mass shows only mild evolution at $M_{\rm bulge} \gtrsim 10^{10} M_{\odot}$, but increases strongly with time below this mass.
+We find that both the slope and the normalization of the median \bhbm{} relation increase mildly from $z=0-10$.
 From $z=0-3$, the evolution in the median \mbh{} at fixed \mbulge{} is at most $\sim 0.3$ dex, which is within the typical SMBH mass uncertainties.
 The median \bhbm{} relation beyond $z=0$ is jointly constrained by the quasar luminosity functions (QLFs), quasar probability distribution functions (QPDFs), active black hole mass functions (ABHMFs), and the galaxy stellar mass functions (SMFs).
 Specifically, QLFs and QPDFs jointly constrain the Eddington ratio distributions and duty cycles of SMBHs.
 On the other hand, ABHMFs specify the abundances of \emph{active} SMBHs as a function of their masses.
 Combined with the Eddington ratio distributions and duty cycles, this information helps \textsc{Trinity} infer the number density of \emph{active+dormant} SMBHs at different masses, i.e., the \emph{total} SMBH mass functions.
 Reproducing these SMBH mass functions given the observed number density of galaxies (i.e., their SMFs) places strong constraints on the \bhbm{} relation.
-At $z\ge 8$ (shown in Fig.\ \ref{f:bhbm_median} as dashed lines), there are currently no SMBH data at all.
-We expect that future observations (by, e.g., the \emph{James Webb Telescope} [JWST]) will test these predictions for the early Universe.
+At $z\ge 8$ (shown in Fig.\ \ref{f:bhbm_median} as dashed lines), the median \mbh{} at fixed bulge mass is lower compared to the $z=0$ values, but consistent within the statistical uncertainties from MCMC.
+Without existing SMBH data at this cosmic era, we expect that future observations (by, e.g., the \emph{James Webb Space Telescope} [\textit{JWST}]) will test our predictions.
+It is likely that many future observations can only probe the most massive SMBHs at such high redshifts, but they will still provide useful tests as to whether their number densities are consistent with the median \bhbm{} relation and the scatter around it.